 LCD vs LED: An Overview of the Differences

-When it comes to displaying technologies, LCD and LED are two of the most popular options used in televisions and monitors.
+When it comes to display technologies, LCD and LED are two of the most popular options used in televisions and monitors.
 While they may seem similar at first glance, there are significant differences between the two.

 How LCD Displays Work